joedski/musings/Typescript/Journal 2019-03-04 - Unit Testing Typescript Types.md

 - The unit test for a Type is whether TSC successfully compiles the file.
 - Type Unit Tests are about assignability, since Types themselves are about assignability.
-- The actual generated code is mostly just assertions on `a === a` because the types are compile-time errors, not run-time errors.
+- The actual generated code is mostly just assertions on `a === a` because the type errors are compile-time errors, not run-time errors.
 - Type unit tests should be co-located with the relevant functional unit tests.
+This could be by being in the same file, or by being in a neighboring file with a similar name.

 Obviously, you can use a more test-runner-looking setup with `tsd`, but I'm going vanilla for now, and just depending on `jest` with `ts-jest` to make sure the tests are compiled with `tsc`.